Bayesian experimental design without posterior calculations: an adversarial approach: Theory: game theory approach

 \subsection{Game theoretic framework}

-We propose the following game theoretic modification to the framework of Section \ref{sec:DTtheory}, which is summarised in the right half of Table \ref{tab:dec}.
-As before, initially the experimenter selects a design $\tau$.
-We introduce an \emph{adversary} who now selects the parameterisation.
-To so they selects an invertible matrix $A$ defining parameters $\phi = A^{-1} \theta$.
-The experimenter must then select $a$, which is now a density for $\phi$, and their reward is $\mathcal{R}(a,\phi)$.
-The adversary's reward is $-\mathcal{R}(a,\phi)$: they aim to find the parameterisation for which the design does worst.
+We propose the following game theoretic framework.
+Initially, the experimenter selects a design $\tau$.
+We introduce a \emph{critic} who now selects the parameterisation by choosing an invertible matrix $A$ defining parameters $\phi = A^{-1} \theta$.
+The experimenter must then select $a$, a density for $\phi$, receiving a reward $\mathcal{R}(a,\phi)$.
+The critic's reward is $-\mathcal{R}(a,\phi)$: they aim to find the parameterisation for which the design does worst.
+This completes the specification of a game, as discussed further in Section \ref{sec:GTdefs}.

 We continue to use assumption A1, which now gives a scoring rule of $\mathcal{S}(a,\phi) = -\mathcal{R}(a,\phi)$.
-We also introduce another assumption, which is discussed in Appendix \ref{app:det}: \begin{enumerate} \item[A3] The adversary is restricted to selecting $A$ with $\det A = 1$. \end{enumerate}
+We also introduce another assumption, which is discussed in Appendix \ref{app:det}: \begin{enumerate} \item[A3] The critic is restricted to selecting $A$ with $\det A = 1$. \end{enumerate}